 8) Provide Information with IVR

-As an affordable tool, IVR is an innovative and efficient form of artificial intelligence that can help you save money, and it will also reduce costs within your call center.
+IVR is an innovative, affordable, and efficient form of artificial intelligence that can help you reduce costs within your call center.
 The trick is to use it to complement the customer interaction.
 Poor programming and messaging can kill the customer experience.
 Take care in the setup of the options and the selection of the language in the scripts.

 If preparing for weather or an influenza event doesn’t exactly strike you as an innovative solution, we’re inclined to disagree.
 Try as you might, your call center isn’t equipped to handle everything.

-For this reason, a disaster-preparedness solution can really benefit your call center.
-If practical, invest in multi-center solutions located in places with opposite weather patterns such as Arizona and West Virginia.
-Other solutions include the use of at-home agents.
-Not only will agent hours be more flexible, but you will set your call center up for success when your agents can’t get to the center.
+- Use at-home agents: Not only will agent hours be more flexible, but you will set your call center up for success when your agents can’t get to the center.

-Finally, in some areas there are on-call centers you can contract with for a minimal cost.
-It provides an alternate location for your agents to go to if your normal center is not available.
+- Contract with on-call solutions: In some areas there are on-call centers you can contract with for a minimal cost.
+This provides an alternate location for your agents to go to if your normal center is not available.